yachielab/QUEEN/README.md

 Output file name.

 * **process_description**: `bool` (default: `False`)
-If `True`, this will output the process_descriptions registered to quinable operations along with the process flows.
+If `True`, this will output the process_descriptions registered to quinable operations along the process flows instead of generating the quine code.
 The output can be used for the "Material and methods" of the `QUEEN_object` construction process.
 * **execution**: `bool` (default: `False`)
 If `True`, this will reconstruct the `QUEEN_object` by generating and executing its quine code and confirm if the reconstructed `QUEEN_object` is identical to the original one.
 If `execution` is `True` and `output` is `None`, the quine code will be output into a temporary file instead of `STDOUT`; the temporary file will be removed after the operation.
 The execution won't happen if `process_description` is `True`.
 #### Return